benefied/split-payer/README.md

 # split-payer
-a contract i created with a friend for learning how to split ether and deploy
+a contract i and a friend created with a friend for learning how to split ether and deploy